aluisiora/glpi-typescript-client/README.md

 });
 ```

-After the login, we get an `api` object which is an instance of `GlpiAPI` class that enables us to call other glpi methods as we wish, you can find all methods in the [GLPI API Documentation](https://github.com/glpi-project/glpi/blob/master/apirest.md).
+After the login, we get an `api` object which is an instance of `GlpiAPI` class that enables us to call other glpi methods as we wish, you can find all methods implemented here in the [GLPI API Documentation](https://github.com/glpi-project/glpi/blob/master/apirest.md).

-Every method called returns an `AxiosResponse` object, you can find more about axios (here)[https://github.com/axios/axios].
+Every method called returns an `AxiosResponse` object, you can find more about axios [here](https://github.com/axios/axios).
 Let's get the profiles of the logged user:

 ```javascript
 const { GlpiClient } = require("glpi-client");